servicex-sh/dubbo-jetbrains-plugin/README.md

 * Dubbo Endpoint support: Java and Kotlin
 * Code completion/navigation for DUBBO request
 * Line marker for Dubbo API with request in HTTP file
+* Intention action to create DUBBO request from Dubbo Service class

 Usage: